fkalis/bash-onedrive-upload/README.md

     export api_root_folder="items/123419ACDA5678AB!45321"

-Unfortunately, you can't get item ID and set it as root folder in this way on OneDrive for Business.
-URL doesn't contains any ID's.
-Other methods of setting root folder will work though.
+Unfortunately, you can't get item ID in this way for OneDrive for Business.
+So use another approach:

+    Upload in debug mode any file to non-existent folder, which will be used as root folder.

+    ./onedriveb-upload -d -f Backup testfile
+    2016-08-26 09:33:56 Searching for 'Backup' in ''
+    2016-08-26 09:33:56 Creating folder 'Backup' in ''
+    2016-08-26 09:33:58 api_folder_id is now '01KB37ZVWEMG6F4SS6TVGZAM7ACZKOEERY'
+    2016-08-26 09:33:58 Size of testfile is less than or equal to 104857600 bytes, will use simple upload 2016-08-26 09:34:01 Uploading 'testfile' as 'testfile' into 01KB37ZVWEMG6F4SS6TVGZAM7ACZKOEERY

+    Copy `api_folder_id` and place it in your `onedriveb.cfg`

+    export api_root_folder="items/01KB37ZVWEMG6F4SS6TVGZAM7ACZKOEERY"

 You can also specify any of the [special folders](https://dev.onedrive.com/items/special_folders.htm) provided by the API by simply using